-Tapping the Edit icon at the bottom center of the screen will display ten editing functions underneath the photo:
+Tapping the Edit icon at the bottom center of the screen will display six editing functions (plus reset) underneath the photo:

-- Crop: resizes and levels your photo. - Tone: for adjusting exposure, contrast, highlights, shadows, midtones, white and black points, and for adding structure or applying dehaze. - Color: lets you adjust the color balance of the photo. - Al Auto: performs an automatic tone adjustment on your photo using a proprietary ON1 algorithm. - Details: for applying sharpening and noise reduction. - Presets: ON1 Photo Mobile includes a variety of presets in multiple categories, letting you achieve a great look with one click. - Effects: lets you apply nine of Photo RAW's Effects filters: Black & White, Color Adjustment, Curves, Dynamic Contrast, Film Grain, HDR Look, Glow, Split Tone, and Vignette.
+- Crop: resizes and levels your photo. - Tone: for applying Brilliance AI, adjusting exposure, contrast, highlights, shadows, midtones, and black points, as well as for adding structure, applying dehaze, sharpening and noise reduction. - Presets: ON1 Photo RAW for Mobile includes a variety of presets in multiple categories, letting you achieve a great look with one click. - Effects: lets you apply nine of Photo RAW's Effects filters: Black & White, Color Adjustment, Curves, Dynamic Contrast, Film Grain, HDR Look, Glow, Split Tone, and Vignette.

-- Local Adjustments: In the same way that Photo RAW lets you apply targeted adjustments to portions of a photo, ON1 Photo Mobile has a Local Adjustments module, where you can fine tune portions of your photos, with the same masking tools found in the desktop app. - Retouching Tools: includes the Perfect Eraser and Clone tools to fix blemishes, dust spots and more. - Reset: The rightmost icon will reset all of your edits, returning your photo to its original state.
+- Local Adjustments: In the same way that Photo RAW lets you apply targeted adjustments to portions of a photo, ON1 Photo RAW for Mobile has a Local Adjustments module, where you can fine tune portions of your photos, with the same masking tools found in the desktop app. - Retouching Tools: includes the Perfect Eraser and Clone tools to fix blemishes, dust spots and more. - Reset: The rightmost icon will reset all of your edits, returning your photo to its original state.